MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/offline-backup-workflow.md

 At the time of the next scheduled online replica creation job, Data Protection Manager performs incremental backup over the initial backup copy.

-## Next steps

-* For any questions about the Azure Import/Export service workflow, see [Use the Microsoft Azure Import/Export service to transfer data to Blob storage](../import-export/storage-import-export-service.md).